gabrielmermer/gabrielmermer/content/contact/_index.md

 title = "Get in touch"
 +++

-If you want to hire me drop me a message here.
+If you want to hire me send in an email, or drop me a message here.
 If you're _cool_ enough I'll work for free.
 No guarantees.